bbauska/JS-svg/README.md

 i++ i--
 </pre>

-The shorthand notation is what you'll likely encounter in practice, so we'll continue to use it here.
+<p>The shorthand notation is what you'll likely encounter in practice, so
+we'll continue to use it here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-6b">2.6b The For Loop</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The for loop uses the same logic as our example while loop but bakes the iterator and incrementation into a single line.
-Its typical structure is as follows:
+<p>The for loop uses the same logic as our example while loop but bakes the
+iterator and incrementation into a single line.
+Its typical structure is as follows:</p>

 <pre>
 for (let i = startingNumber;